Head shaking is not as common in cats as it is with dogs and when it does occur it almost always relates to a problem with the ears.

 Find and remove the cause of the allergy where possible.
 The veterinarian may be able to rule in and out possible causes based on the occurrence (is it seasonal or all year round) as well as a food elimination trial and skin patch tests to check for reactions to common allergens.

 Sometimes the cause can not be determined or eliminated (such as pollens).
-Antihistamines which reduce the allergic reaction along with steroids to reduce inflammation may be used.
+Antihistamines can block the effects of histamine and steroids can reduce inflammation.

 Most insect bites and stings occur on the face and paws of your cat.
 Bee stings, and ant bites being the most common culprits.
 Some cats will have a localised reaction to the bite or sting resulting in itching, swelling and possibly head shaking.